TonybynMp4/y_burgershot/Readme.md

 		weight = 125,
 		stack = true,
 		close = true,
-		description = "Hand-scooped for you!"
+		description = 'Hand-scooped for you!'
 	},

 	['moneyshot'] = {